cryptofarmerXD/cryptofarmerXD/README.md

 - 👋 Hi, I’m @cryptofarmerXD
-- 👀 I’m interested in ...farming airdrops
+- 👀 I’m interested in ...contributing in airdrops project
 - 🌱 I’m currently learning ...to be profitable
 - 💞️ I’m looking to collaborate on binance
-- 📫 How to reach me dubai
-- 😄 Pronouns: airdrop farmer
+- 😄 Pronouns: cryptofarmerxd
-- ⚡ Fun fact: i am a crypto trader
+- ⚡ Fun fact: i am a crypto trader & web3 devloper

 <!---
 cryptofarmerXD/cryptofarmerXD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.